Board of Governors

 District 9

-Sarah focuses her practice on general civil litigation with particular emphasis on federal income tax litigation, state property tax litigation, probate litigation, tort litigation and mediations.
+Sarah Duckers focuses her practice on general civil litigation with particular emphasis on federal income tax litigation, state property tax litigation, probate litigation, tort litigation and mediations.
 She has represented before the Texas state and federal district courts, the United States Tax Court, the Harris County Appraisal District, and the IRS.
 Her clients have included individuals, energy companies, financial institutions, manufacturers, professional services firms and telecommunications companies.
-Sarah is qualified as a mediator for Texas Courts and as an attorney ad litem in the Probate Courts.
+Duckers is qualified as a mediator for Texas Courts and as an attorney ad litem in the Probate Courts.
 She also is frequently appointed as a guardian ad litem in Harris County Civil District Courts.

-Sarah first practiced law at Vinson & Elkins LLP from 1986 to 2002, where her practice areas were general civil litigation, tax litigation and tort litigation.
+She first practiced law at Vinson & Elkins LLP from 1986 to 2002, where her practice areas were general civil litigation, tax litigation and tort litigation.
 She started her own practice in 2002.

 Andrew Geren, L’13 (2027)